Articles

 What most people get wrong

-They pick software designed for university libraries with 100,000 books.
+They pick software designed for university libraries with 100,000 books, the full ILS a small collection never needs.

-Your church library with 50 board games doesn't need cataloguing standards, barcode labels, or fine management.
+Your church library with 50 board games does not need cataloguing standards, barcode labels, or fine management.

 You need to know: Who has Catan?
 When is it due back?